By the way: You can find many more hand-picked reading recommendations in our section Editorial book tips.

 Eleven factors show where the hare is in the pepper

-The creators of the “Offensive Mittelstand” have filtered out eleven factors that can be used to check the orientation of the company.
+The makers of the “Offensive Mittelstand” have filtered out eleven factors that can be used to check the orientation of the company.

 The eleven factors are briefly described, their significance for the companies is clarified and the most important methods are presented.
 Practical tips and checklists to make the book an excellent tool.